 SIMPLICITY

-I have often argued that the genius is in the simplicity, but I have never argued that simplicity is easy to achieve.
-Finding the right key words might be necessary to simplify your argument.
+I have often argued that the genius is in the simplicity, but achieving simplicity is anything but simple.
+The right key words can clarify your argument making it more simple to understand.

 Example: A defendant who flipped out as a reaction to being grabbed by the police could use the key words that it was a "reactionary reflex" to describe her actions, and not an intentional act.